yuqingwwang/yuqingwwang/README.md

 # 💫 About Me:

-Hello there, I'm a London-based Python programmer teaching Data Science at Le Wagon.
+Hello there, I'm a Python programmer teaching Data Science at Le Wagon London.

 👩‍💻 Connect with me on [Linkedin](https://www.linkedin.com/in/yuqingwang42/)
 <!-- <br><br>  -->